 The Center for International Security and Cooperation (CISAC) is an interdisciplinary community of scholars dedicated to producing policy-relevant research on international security topics.
 It is devoted to research, teaching, and training the next generation of security specialists, to influencing policymaking in international security, and to developing a more informed public discussion.

 Areas of Research

 CISAC fellows may focus on any of the following topics: nuclear weapons policy and nonproliferation; nuclear energy; cybersecurity, cyberwarfare, and the future of the Internet; biosecurity and global health; implications of geostrategic shifts; insurgency, terrorism, and homeland security; war and civil conflict; consolidating peace after conflict; as well as global governance, migration, and transnational flows, from norms to criminal trafficking.
 We welcome other research proposals on international security topics.

 CISAC welcomes applicants from academia, the world of public policy, and mid-career professionals in the law, the military, government, or international organizations.
 CISAC welcomes applications from women, minorities and citizens of all countries.
 Applicants will be considered for all fellowships for which they are deemed eligible.

 CISAC residential fellows are expected to produce a finished piece of writing.
 For predoctoral fellows, this means finishing dissertation chapters or the dissertation itself.
 For postdoctoral fellows, this could be writing articles or making significant progress turning a thesis into a manuscript.
 For scientists or professionals, this generally means writing a publishable article.
 Fellows are expected to be on campus throughout the fellowship.
-They are expected to participate in the CISAC community by participating in research seminars and, when appropriate, by collaborating with colleagues, senior researchers, and faculty.
+They are expected to participate in the CISAC community by attending and presenting at research seminars and, when appropriate, by collaborating with colleagues, senior researchers, and faculty.

 CISAC offers numerous fellowships.
 Applicants will be considered for all fellowships for which they are deemed eligible.
 Current fellowship opportunities include: